Morning weather and travel: Dry with sunshine

-TODAY will be mainly dry in Portsmouth with bright sunshine expected this evening.
+TODAY will be dry in Portsmouth with bright sunshine in the morning and afternoon.

-Temperatures could reach 19C as the morning and early afternoon remain overcast.

 Travel: